• Home

 • Immediate and lifetime access: Get instant access to all lessons upon purchase.
 Learn at your own pace with lifetime access to the material, just like our 500+ satisfied students.

-• Clear learning method:The course consists of 9 modules with 59 video lessons that guide you step by step through the process.
-Bowls, plates, dishes, cups and mugs - we cover everything you need to know to create beautiful sets of tableware.
+• Clear learning method:The course consists of nine modules containing 59 video lessons to guide you through the process step by step.
+We cover everything you need to know to create beautiful sets of tableware, including bowls, plates, dishes, cups and mugs.

-• Professional instructional videos: Each technique is filmed in detail, showing you exactly how to move your hands and work with the clay.
-Learn efficiently and effectively, without missing important details.
+• Professional instructional videos: Each technique is filmed in detail to show you exactly how to move your hands and work with the clay.
+Learn efficiently and effectively, without missing any important details.

-• Complete lesson notes and summaries : Each module comes with comprehensive notes summarising the key points.
-Perfect for quick reference or refreshing your memory.
+• Complete lesson notes and summaries : Each module comes with comprehensive notes that summarize the key points.
+Perfect for quick reference or refreshing your memory!

-• Practical worksheets: Download and print handy PDFs with materials lists and step-by-step guides.
-These documents are designed for easy use in your studio, without worrying about electronic devices.
+• Practical worksheets: Download and print handy PDFs containing materials lists and step-by-step guides.
+These documents are designed for easy use in your studio, so you don't need to worry about electronic devices.

 • Personal support Stuck somewhere?
 Ask your question and get a quick answer.
-We add relevant questions and answers to the course so everyone can learn from them.
+We add relevant questions and answers to the course so that everyone can benefit from them.

 • Learn with others: Become part of an active community of potters.
-Share your work, ask for feedback and find inspiration from fellow students who share the same passion.
+Share your work, ask for feedback and find inspiration from fellow students who share your passion.

 Who is the instructor?